santhosh404/Day-1/README.md

-Day 1 Tasks:

 1. Difference between HTTP/1.1 and HTTP/2
 2. Javascript Objects and its Internal Representation

 References: